humdrum-tools/humdrum-documentation/guide/ch17/index.md

 data.

-*Translating* data involves changing from one type of information to another \-- that is, changing the exclusive interpretations.
+*Translating* data involves changing from one type of information to another &mdash; that is, changing the exclusive interpretations.
 For example, if we want to produce an inventory of melodic intervals, then we might use the <span class="tool">mint</span> or
 <span class="tool">xdelta</span> commands to generate a suitable